 You can find the most current version of the DDH on our website.
-We include a brief summary of the changes we made.
-Our FAQs page tells you which version(s) of the DDH you can use.
+We include a brief summary of the changes we made and tell you which version(s) of the DDH you may use.

 Who do I contact for help?